-- (1) After the application is accepted, no changes are allowed in any of the application items.
-Furthermore, once received, application fees will not be refundable under any circumstances. - (2) For applicants residing inside Japan: To request the Application Fee Payment Request Form, write your post code, address, and name on a self-addressed 240 mm x 332 mm-sized envelope, and affix 110-yen postage to the self-addressed envelope.
-Write "Request for Application Fee Payment Request Form" on the front of an envelope, place the self-addressed envelope inside, and send it to the address where the application is to be sent (see below). - (3) The instructions of enrollment procedures will be e-mailed to each successful applicant in late July, 2025 for those who would like to enroll in October, 2025.
-For those who will enroll in April, 2026, it will be informed in late January, 2026. - (4) Applicants with physical disabilities (degree of physical disability as stipulated in the enforcement ordinance of the School Education Law) who require special arrangements for taking examinations or attending courses should immediately contact the Student Affairs Section (kyomu gakari).
+- (1)"Master's Program" at Kyoto University refers to the first two-year program in a doctoral program specified in the Standards for the Establishment of Graduate Schools, and is a term used at Kyoto University. - (2) Students who have completed the Master's degree in the Graduate School of Biostudies and wish to continue for the Doctoral Program must nevertheless submit a formal application for the Doctoral Program. - (3) Others - 1) After the application is accepted, no changes are allowed in any of the application items.
+Furthermore, once received, application fees will not be refundable under any circumstances. - 2) For applicants residing inside Japan: To request the Application Fee Payment Request Form, write your post code, address, and name on a self-addressed 240 mm x 332 mm-sized envelope, and affix 110-yen postage to the self-addressed envelope.
+Write "Request for Application Fee Payment Request Form" on the front of the envelope, place the selfaddressed envelope inside, and send it to the address below). - 3) The instructions of enrollment procedures will be e-mailed to each successful applicant in late July, 2025 for those who would like to enroll in October, 2025.
+For those who will enroll in April, 2026, it will be informed in late January, 2026. - 4) Applicants with physical disabilities (degree of physical disability as stipulated in the enforcement ordinance of the School Education Law) who require special arrangements for taking examinations or attending courses should immediately contact the Student Affairs Section (kyomu gakari).